OfficeDev/office-js-docs-pr/docs/excel/custom-functions-runtime.md

 ## Receiving data via WebSockets

-Within a custom function, you can use [WebSockets](https://developer.mozilla.org/en-US/docs/Web/API/WebSockets_API) to exchange data with a server over a persistent connection.
-By using WebSockets, your custom function can open a connection with a server and then automatically receive messages from the server when certain events occur, without having to explicitly poll the server for that data.
+Within a custom function, you can use [WebSockets](https://developer.mozilla.org/en-US/docs/Web/API/WebSockets_API) to exchange data over a persistent connection with a server.
+By using WebSockets, your custom function can open a connection with a server and then automatically receive messages from the server when certain events occur, without having to explicitly poll the server for data.

 ### WebSockets example